Multipole phases in a type of spin ladders with local conserved quantities and generalizations: The quadrupole model and beyond

+To obtain the phase diagram, we take the parameters $J_{p}^{x}=J_{p}^{y}=1$, $\mathcal{J}^{z}=0.1$ and $\tilde{K}=0.8$.
+This Ising Hamiltonian can be turned into a fermionic model like \eqref{fIsing} in the vertical ladder.
 We assume that the ground-state of the model respects translational symmetry such that the unit cell contains two green plaquettes (see Fig. \ref{figquadrupole}).
 We are left with six conserved quantities for every unit cell which we call $\tau_{1}$ to $\tau_{4}$ and $T_{1}$, $T_{2}$, as shown below.

 Following \eqref{fIsingmatrix} we define quantities

 The rest follows the vertical ladder case.
 The phases are further classified by the phases of the transverse-field Ising model.
 Specifically, for the ``quadrupole" phase and the ``dipole-CP" phase, if $-2.8<K<1.2$, the system is in the disordered phase of $\mathbb{S}$, and the phases are labelled by ``Q-d" and ``D-CP-d" respectively.
 Otherwise the system is in ordered phase, labelled by ``Q-o" and ``D-CP-o".
 For ``staggered-dipole" phase, if $K>0.8$, the system is in antiferromagnetic phase for $\mathbb{S}$, labelled by ``S-D-a"; for $K<0.8$ the system is in ferromagnetic phase for $\mathbb{S}$, labelled by ``S-D-f".
 The phase diagram is given in Fig. \ref{figSthree}.